Chatloy/Interactive-Lab-Hub/Lab 2/README.md

 ## Part E.
 ### Modify the barebones clock to make it your own
-\*\*\***My idea of turning clock pi into the interactive way.**\*\*\* I wanted to use the clock pi as the clock reminder.
+\*\*\***My idea of turning clock pi into the interactive way.**\*\*\* I wanted to use the clock pi as the clock/calendar reminder.
+Since it contains the Day,Month, Year and the exact h/m/s, I was considering utilizing it as both the clock reminder and calendar reminder.

 Does time have to be linear?
 How do you measure a year?
 [In daylights?
 In midnights?
 In cups of coffee?](https://www.youtube.com/watch?v=wsj15wPpjLY)